U.S. Senate hearing to reform Section 230 internet law becomes political showdown

 Wicker also criticized Twitter’s decision to block the New York Post stories about Biden’s son and Facebook’s move to limit their reach.

-He and other senators such as Cory Gardner went after Twitter for not taking down tweets from world leaders that allegedly spread misinformation but going aggressively after Republican President Donald Trump’s tweets.
+He and other senators, such as Cory Gardner, went after Twitter for not taking down tweets from world leaders that allegedly spread misinformation but going aggressively after Trump’s tweets.

 U.S. lawmakers are not the only ones pushing for reform.
-The European Union’s executive Commission is drafting a new Digital Services Act that, in addition to tackling market abuses by dominant platforms, would also address liability for harmful or illegal content.
-Competition Commissioner Margrethe Vestager is due to unveil her proposals on Dec.
-2.
+The European Union’s executive commission is drafting a new Digital Services Act that, in addition to tackling market abuses by dominant platforms, would address liability for harmful or illegal content.
+Competition Commissioner Margrethe Vestager is due to unveil her proposals on December 2.

-(Reporting by Nandita Bose and David Shepardson in Washington; Additional reporting by Diane Bartz in Washington and Douglas Busvine in Frankfurt; editing by Kirsten Donovan and Lisa Shumaker)
+(Reporting by Nandita Bose and David Shepardson in Washington.
+Additional reporting by Diane Bartz in Washington and Douglas Busvine in Frankfurt.
+Editing by Kirsten Donovan and Lisa Shumaker.)

 How startups are scaling communication: The pandemic is making startups take a close look at ramping up their communication solutions.
 Learn how